j-e-yosemite/j-e-yosemite.github.io/README.md

 ## ("Registry" page)

 We can't wait to get married and are honored to have you at our wedding!
-If you would like to help us start our life together, we have registered for items we'd love to have in our home.
+If you would like to help us start our life together, we have registered for items we would love to have in our home.